 (Note: Some classes may have a materials fee payable to the instructor.
 Please check your class description.)

-The Minnesota Knitters’ Guild is offering Yarnover Grants for 2023.
-Each grant will cover the cost of either two half-day or one full-day Yarnover class of the recipient’s choice.
+The Minnesota Knitters’ Guild does offer Yarnover Grants.
 These grants are for those who would like to increase their knowledge and skills in the art of knitting, but are not in the position to afford the cost of attending Yarnover.
-Visit this link for more details and to apply.
-Applications are due March 17, 2023.
+Applications a typically accepted in the spring.

-Registration may be transferred to another person with notice given to membership@knitters.org, but we will not be able to change food choices after August 21, 2023.
+Registration may be transferred to another person with notice given to membership@knitters.org, but we will not be able to change food choices after August 16, 2024.
+Discounted packages may only be transferred in full.

 Yes!
 If you just want to add a class or the Friday and Saturday night activities to your Yarnover registration, just register for the additional items through the registration form.
-If you have already registered for Friday night and want to add a yoga session please contact membership@knitters.org.
 We will connect the two registrations together for you.
 Make sure not to register for a class at a time you are already taking one.

 Yarnover is at the Crowne Plaza Minneapolis West in Plymouth, MN.

-Yes, Yarnover has a block of rooms available at the group rate of $121.00 a night.
+Yes, Yarnover has a block of rooms available at the group rate of $124.00 a night.
+The rate includes two breakfast vouchers per night.

 To book by phone call 1-855-914-1303 or the hotel directly at 763-559-6600 and ask for the Minnesota Knitters’ Guild Yarnover room block.